Dogs

 Tracking your female dog’s period cycle can be helpful if you're trying to avoid pregnancy or if you're thinking of spaying her at the right time.
 You can do so by marking the dates on your calendar when you notice signs of heat, like spotting or a change in mood.

-The 4 Stages of a Female Dog’s Period Cycle
+The 4 Stages of the Female Dog in Heat

 The female dog's period cycle is made up of four stages, and each one affects your dog in different ways.
 Knowing what happens in each stage helps you understand her behaviour, how to care for her, and when it’s safe to walk her or consider spaying.